lucianoayres/blog/_posts/2024-12-28-Enhacing-Git-Security-with-PGP-Keys-Why-It-Matters-and-How-to-Get-Started.md

 ---
-title: "# Enhancing Git Security with PGP Keys: Why It Matters and How to Get Started"
+title: "Enhancing Git Security with PGP Keys: Why It Matters and How to Get Started"
 date: 2024-12-28 00:00:00
 author: "Luciano Ayres"
 ---